Air Spray: International expansion

 Air Spray has focused on expansion outside of Canada.
 In 2012 Air Spray expanded its operation into the United States with the establishment of Air Spray USA Inc including an air tanker maintenance facility in Chico, California.
 As well, Air Spray has operated several aircraft in Coahuila Mexico to combat wildfires.
+In 2024, Air Spray sent 2 of its Electras to Bolivia to fight wildfires.

 More recently, the company has purchased the BAe 146 passenger jet aircraft for conversion to an air tanker.
 Air Spray also added Air Tractor AT-802 "Fire Boss" Single Engine Air Tankers (SEATs) to its fleet in 2013.

 In 2018, Air Spray Ltd. was awarded a contract for aerial firefighting by the Government of Manitoba.
 The Wildfire Suppression Services Contract was issued by the Manitoba Sustainable Development Agency and is for a period of 10 years.
 Air Spray is working in partnership with Babcock International to carry out the contract.
 The contract includes the management, maintenance and operation of Manitoba's fleet of seven Canadair water-bomber amphibious aircraft (four CL-415s and three CL-215s), supported by three Twin Commander “bird-dog” aircraft.
 Manitoba retains ownership of the water-bomber aircraft, parts, inventory, special tools and equipment but care and custody is transferred to the contractors.